Monday, January 31, 2011

 And even though I'm no huge fan of Ms. Palin nor Tea Party Politics I was tempted, at first, to defend them, to insist they had nothing to do with the mentally disturbed young man who killed/wounded all those people.
 But the more I read that Gabrielle Giffords was one of the politicians put into the crosshairs of that Tea Party chart, well, I am horrified.

 All the Tea Party gun rhetoric of past months!
-I'd not paid much attention (again, not being a fan and only respecting their right to gather and speak their minds), but snips and pieces are coming to mind (I recall the "Reload!" thing made me gasp!) and are now returning in print to haunt us all.
+I'd not paid much attention (again, not being a fan and only respecting their right to gather and speak their minds), but snips and pieces come to mind (I recall the "Reload!" thing made me gasp!) and now return in print to haunt us all.
 And everyone is paying a price --the battle in our Nation is again raging and the smoke is heavy over our land.

 No man can tame the tongue--only God can.
-And I believe He works with us and works with us to yank out the ugliness which causes us to speak foolish words and words of hatred and separation.
+And I believe He works with us and works with us to yank out the ugliness which causes us to speak foolish, hateful words and ones of separation.
 For it goes deeper than just teaching the tongue to keep quiet.
-What God wants is to remove the sin which would set our tongues aflame, to speaking unedifying, damaging words in the first place.
+What God wants is to remove the sin which sets our tongues aflame, to speaking unedifying, damaging words in the first place.

 And today that's what I'm asking God to do in me--a deeper cleansing work.